cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 //the time that the player's current jump action has taken, should be set to 0 each time the player jumps, when it‘s reaches the value of `_jumpTime`, the jump action is completed. private _curJumpTime: number = 0;

-//the player's current vertical speed, used to calculate the Y value of position when junmping. private _curJumpSpeed: number = 0;
+//the player's current vertical speed, used to calculate the Y value of position when jumping. private _curJumpSpeed: number = 0;

-//the current postion of player, used as the oringal position in the physics formula. private _curPos: Vec3 = new Vec3();
+//the current position of player, used as the original position in the physics formula. private _curPos: Vec3 = new Vec3();

 //movement calculated by deltaTime.